 The Salvation Army has changed lives and given hope to countless people throughout Eastern Michigan.
 But it never does it alone.

 During the Christmas season, The Salvation Army has three major volunteer opportunities: Bell ringing, toy shop, and food pantry.
-To learn more about bell ringing, visit registertoring.com.
-To learn more about volunteering at your local Corps Community Center's toy shop or food pantry, use the links below to reach your local Corps' website.
+Learn more about these opportunities below.

 Kitchen: Monday - Sunday from 8:00 a.m. - 11:00 a.m.

 Volunteers will work with Chef Michael Block to make sandwiches that will later be served from the trucks.
 This is a good team building experience as a friendly competition has been created between each group that volunteers.
-The most sandwiches made in the 3-hour time period is 1,400.
+The record for the most sandwiches made in the 3-hour time slot is 1,400.
 Your team members will create a sandwich making system to ensure you can produce as many sandwiches as possible during your shift.

 Arrival: Please arrive at 7:45 a.m.
 The shift is from 8:00 a.m. to 11:00 a.m.